ERP beyond your fridge

 Getting in touch

-Connect with other grocy users via the subreddit or report something that does not work / new ideas in the GitHub issue tracker.
+Connect with other Grocy users on Reddit or report something that does not work / new ideas on the GitHub issue tracker.

 Add-ons / Tools / Guides